RedisLabs/redislabs-docs/content/rs/administering/database-operations/alerting.md

 **To enable receiving email alerts**:

 1. Select the checkbox at the bottom of the section.
-1. Add the relevant users on the **Team** page, and ensure that the checkbox Email Alerts is selected (for additional details, refer to [Account
+1. Add the relevant users on the **Team** page, and make sure that the checkbox Email Alerts is selected (for additional details, refer to [Account
     Management]({{< relref "/rs/administering/security/account-management.md" >}}).